Shiby-Mathew/react-portfolio/README.md

 ## Description

-This is a portfolio application using new React skills.
+My Portfolio Webpage is a showcase of my skills, projects, and achievements as a Full Stack Web Developer.
 An effective portfolio highlights latest technologies and thought processes behind it.
-Here I have used placeholder images and description.
-Later, I will change them to real applications.
+Visitors can explore my projects, view my resume, and get in touch with me for potential collaborations or inquiries.

 ## User Story